zama-ai/tfhe-rs/tfhe/docs/core_crypto/tutorial.md

 tfhe = { version = "0.2.0", features = [ "x86_64-unix" ] }
 ```

-Here, this enables the `x86_64-unix` feature to have efficient implementations of various algorithms for `x86_64` CPUs on a Unix-like system.
-The 'unix' suffix indicates that the `UnixSeeder`, which uses `/dev/random` to generate random numbers, is actived as a fallback if no hardware number generator is available, like `rdseed` on `x86_64` or if the [`Randomization Services`](https://developer.apple.com/documentation/security/1399291-secrandomcopybytes?language=objc) on Apple platforms are not available.
+This enables the `x86_64-unix` feature to have efficient implementations of various algorithms for `x86_64` CPUs on a Unix-like system.
+The 'unix' suffix indicates that the `UnixSeeder`, which uses `/dev/random` to generate random numbers, is activated as a fallback if no hardware number generator is available, like `rdseed` on `x86_64` or if the [`Randomization Services`](https://developer.apple.com/documentation/security/1399291-secrandomcopybytes?language=objc) on Apple platforms are not available.
 To avoid having the `UnixSeeder` as a potential fallback or to run on non-Unix systems (e.g., Windows), the `x86_64` feature is sufficient.

-For Apple Silicon, the `aarch64-unix` or `aarch64` feature should be enabled.
-Note that `aarch64` is not supported on Windows as it's currently missing an entropy source required to seed the [CSPRNGs](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) used in TFHE-rs.
+For Apple Silicon, the `aarch64-unix` or `aarch64` feature should be enabled. `aarch64` is not supported on Windows as it's currently missing an entropy source required to seed the [CSPRNGs](https://en.wikipedia.org/wiki/Cryptographically\_secure\_pseudorandom\_number\_generator) used in TFHE-rs.

-In short:
-For x86_64-based machines running Unix-like OSes:
+In short: For x86\_64-based machines running Unix-like OSes:

 ```toml
 tfhe = { version = "0.2.0", features = ["x86_64-unix"] }